Minestrone Soup with Spinach and Parmesan (Thick & Hearty)

 Thankfully, homemade stock is incredibly easy to make and is infinitely better in both taste and nutrition than what you find in a store.
 The importance of making your own stock in home cooking cannot be overstated.

-Stock is such a foundational ingredient; it’s a building block of flavor and structure for a wide variety of other dishes.
-By making your own vegetable stock, you’ll ensure that your soups, sauces, braises, risottos, pastas, and many other meals will be that much more flavorful and nutritious.
+Stock is such a foundational ingredient; it's a building block of flavour and structure for a wide variety of other dishes.
+By making your own vegetable stock, you'll ensure that your soups, sauces, braises, risottos, pastas, and many other meals will be that much more flavourful and nutritious.

 About this Minestrone Soup Recipe